aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/introduction-to-dimensionality-reduction-and-its-techniques/1463-Non - Linear Dimensionality Reduction Methods.md

 ### t-SNE Weakness

-* **Dimensionality reduction for other purposes:** ex: BAD for feature selection/feature extraction because it is based on probability distribution -> only for visualization!
+* **Dimensionality reduction for other purposes:** t-SNE is only useful for visualizing high-dimensional data.
+It is not useful for other purposes of dimensionality reduction, like feature selection or extraction.
 * **Curse of intrinsic dimensionality (sensitive to intrinsic dimension):** Intrinsic Dimension is the no. of variables needed to generate a good approximation of the signal. t-SNE performs poorly if the high dimensional data actually has high intrinsic dimensionality.
 * **Non-convexity of the t-SNE cost function:** we must choose several optimization parameters.